squirrellyDave/os-voting-app/README.md

     4. Select "Advanced Git Options"
     5. Git Reference: master
     6. Context Dir: `/result/src/result-nodejs`
+        1. This directory should contain a file called `server.js`
     7. Resource type to generate: Deployment
     8. Create a route to the application: Yes